abbbcc12354/abbbcc12354.github.io/_pages/home.md

 ---
-title: Gao Meng Group at HKBU
+title: Centre for Climate and Environmental Sustainability
 layout: homelay
 excerpt: Home
 sitemap: false
 permalink: "/"
 ---

-We are the Chemistry-Climate Modeling Group at Hong Kong Baptist University.
-Our research centers on interactive processes of compound chemical and climate extremes, aiming to offer actionable insights into air pollution and climate change mitigation.
+We are the Centre for Climate and Environmental Sustainability at Hong Kong Baptist University.
+Our research focuses on:

+    Climate change adaptation, mitigation and resilience
+    Extreme weather and climate change
+    Atmospheric chemistry and air quality
+    Environment and health
+    Sustainable urban development

 <div style="display: flex; gap: 2em; margin-top: 2em;">
 <div style="flex: 3;">